 - Do they currently have a financial adviser?

-If they don’t currently an adviser, we’re here to help.
+If they don’t currently have a financial adviser, we’re here to help.

 - Do they have preferences on the type of care they will receive?